abstractFlo/atlas-docs/documentation/server/eventservice.md

 ## Side Notes

-The Eventservice also has methods for retrieving events.
-But if you're using the decorators, there is no need to use them.
-But for the sake of completeness, they're included.
+The event service also has methods for retrieving events.
+If you're using the decorators, there is no need to use them.
+For the sake of completeness, they're included.

 {% tabs %}
 {% tab title="on" %}